-When a YouTube creator enables ‘community contributions’ on their channels, they invite their viewers to translate the video in their native languages and add them to the video for everyone’s benefit.
-One of Alex’s viewers requested her to enable the option to contribute translations in his language.
-YouTube’s community contributions helped Alex increase access to her videos in various languages and grow her audience.
+When a YouTube creator enables ‘community contributions’ on their channels, they invite their viewers to translate the video into their native languages and add them to the video for everyone’s benefit.

 Sadly, Google just put out a notice that it is discontinuing community contributions across all YouTube channels.
 “This feature was rarely used and had problems with spam/abuse, so we’re removing them to focus on other creator tools,” read the notice.
 YouTube creators can still upload captions and subtitles, along with using automatic captions.